Part 1: Introduction to TMSA & Mould Illness/CIRS

 - If the culture reveals coagulase negative staph which are resistant to two or more antibiotics then you are positive for MARCoNS and should be treated with a suitable nasal spray (see 4.3.2 MARCoNS Treatment).
 The amount (“large amount” etc.) is not important.
 If the culture is methicillin resistant you may herx more when using anti-microbials.
 Staph coag positive (golden staph), staph coag neg with only one antibiotic resistance, non-staph bacteria, as well as fungus (if requested) are common findings and do not need to be treated generally.

-Dr. Shoemaker does not recommend this test for a number of reasons.
+Dr. Shoemaker does not recommend these tests for a number of reasons:

-- These tests only look for several mycotoxins (aflatoxin, ochratoxin, trichothecene mainly) when there have been four hundred discovered so far.
+- These tests only look for one to two dozen mycotoxins when there have been four hundred discovered so far.

 - These tests are polyclonal and have never had specificity of their antibodies confirmed (Realtime test).

-- Urine mycotoxins are generally confounded by mycotoxin ingestion from food.
+- Urine mycotoxins are generally confounded by mycotoxin ingestion from common foods such as grains, corn, peanuts, tree nuts, chocolate and coffee.

 See Dr. Shoemaker 2015’s Hopkinton Lecture (2:24:53.
 Thoughts on Realtime Labs) and Dr. Joseph Brewer: Nasal fungi, anti-fungals and junk science.